McKnight Artist Residency for Ceramic Artists

 - Artists who have previously received a McKnight Artist Residency or Fellowship award in any discipline cannot apply again until three years after the date of their award.
 (A 2017 award recipient cannot apply again until the 2020 grant cycle.)

 - Northern Clay Center staff and board are not eligible, as well as immediate family members of Northern Clay Center staff.

 - Staff and board of The McKnight Foundation are not eligible, as well as immediate family members of foundation arts program staff.

 Schedule and Application Process

 Applications will be reviewed by a three-member panel, which will select recipients on the basis of perceived artistic excellence and demonstrated professional achievement.
-Applicants will be notified of the outcome of the selection process in July of 2017.
+Applicants will be notified of the outcome of the selection process in late June of 2018.

 For more information, contact Jill Foote-Hutton at email@example.com or 612.339.8007 x314.

 - Residency Proposal, Budget, and Outcome (maximum of 3 pages, formatted as a PDF).
 Please include a detailed description of your goals or projects for the proposed residency and budget for any necessary supplies or equipment.
 See sample applications for examples of budgets.
 In addition, describe the anticipated outcome or impact of the McKnight Residency and exhibition on your professional development.

 - 10 digital images.
 Please do not display your name on the image.
 Images will be projected on the wall and viewed one at a time.
 Image files should be labeled with last name, first initial, and numbers indicating your preferred viewing order (example: doej1.jpg).
 Do not include any other information in the filename.
 Digital images must be saved as JPGs at 96 pixels per inch (ppi) and should not measure greater than 1024 pixels along the image’s longest dimension.
 For additional information regarding image size and format, please visit our digital image submissions page.